DataDog/integrations-extras/pliant/README.md

 3. Scroll to "webhooks".
 Click **New** to add a new webhook to link to the Pliant workflow.
 First, give the webhook a name in the "name" field.
 This example uses the name *RestartHost*.
 ![webhooksConfig2][17]

-Now, we will paste the URL we copied from our workflow from step 4 of "Create a Pliant workflow to trigger from Datadog".
-It will resemble:
+Now, paste the URL copied from step 4.
+For example:

 ***https://<YOUR_PLIANT_INSTANCE>/api/v1/trigger/<YOUR_PLIANT_USERNAME>/User/<PATH_TO_WORKFLOW>/<WORKFLOW_NOW>?sync=true&api_key=<YOUR_API_KEY>***